Beginner’s Guide to Transactional Emails

 Why not in-house system for sending transactional emails?

 If it weren’t for the volumes or the concerns about emails landing in Spam, your in-house system would have more than sufficed.
 But it isn’t so.
+So opting for a transcational email service is more of a need than choice.

 We send a lot of transactional emails and there’s no way they can land in Spam.